 • Date: date of execution of the test.

-• Current day’s details of test execution: it tells the number of tests which have been passed, failed or are in the process of being checked in the current day.
+• Current day’s details of test execution: it tells the number of tests that have been passed, failed or are in the process of being checked in the current day.

-• Details of all the test executions: it tells about the total number of tests which have been passed, failed, overall tests, tests which are in progress and those which are pending.
+• Details of all the test executions: it tells about the total number of tests that have been passed, failed, overall tests, tests which are in progress, and those which are pending.

 • Details about the defect: the amount of defects identified by the testing is shown in the report.